CBS will end 'The Late Show with Stephen Colbert' next year

 In a statement, the network said ending the show was a financial decision, "not related in any way to the show's performance, content or other matters happening at Paramount."

 But fans are skeptical.
-California Democratic Rep. Adam Schiff, who was a guest on Thursday's show, called for more transparency over the decision.
+Democratic Sen. Adam Schiff of California, who was a guest on Thursday's show, called for more transparency over the decision.
 "If Paramount and CBS ended The Late Show for political reasons, the public deserves to know," he posted on X. " And deserves better."

 Just finished taping with Stephen Colbert who announced his show was cancelled.— Adam Schiff (@SenAdamSchiff) July 17, 2025